Joseph Haydn

-Haydn was a friend and mentor of Mozart, a teacher of Beethoven, and the elder brother of composer Michael Haydn.
+Harold C. Schonberg writes that Haydn "was the Classic performer par excellence, and in his long life, from 1732 to 1809, he grew up with the new musical ideas and, more than any one man, shaped them."
+He was the elder brother of composer Michael Haydn, a friend and mentor of Mozart, and a teacher of Beethoven.
+Haydn, Mozart and Beethoven are sometimes referred to as the "First Viennese School".

 Life and career

 Early life

 1825 depiction of the house in Rohrau, Austria, where Joseph Haydn was born and spent his early childhood.
 The house has been repeatedly restored and is now a Haydn museum.

 Joseph Haydn was born in Rohrau, Austria, a village that at that time stood on the border with Hungary.
 His father was Mathias Haydn, a wheelwright who also served as "Marktrichter", or marketplace supervisor.
 Haydn's mother Maria, née Koller, had worked as a cook in the palace of Count Harrach, the presiding aristocrat of Rohrau.
 Neither parent could read music; (Note: Haydn reported this in his 1776 Autobiographical sketch.) however, Mathias was an enthusiastic folk musician, who during the journeyman period of his career had taught himself to play the harp.
 According to Haydn's later reminiscences, his family was extremely musical, and they frequently sang together and with their neighbours.

 Haydn's parents had noticed that their son was musically gifted and knew that in Rohrau he would have no chance to obtain serious musical training.
 It was for this reason that, around the time Haydn turned six, they accepted a proposal from their relative Johann Matthias Frankh, the schoolmaster and choirmaster in nearby Hainburg, that Haydn be apprenticed to Frankh in his home to train as a musician.
 Haydn therefore went off with Frankh to Hainburg; he never again lived with his parents.

 Life in the Frankh household was not easy for Haydn, who later remembered being frequently hungry and humiliated by the filthy state of his clothing.
 However, he quickly profited from his musical training, and could soon play both harpsichord and violin; he also sang treble parts in the church choir.

 St. Stephen's Cathedral.
 In the foreground is the Kapellhaus (demolished 1804), where Haydn lived as a chorister.